Stojko Vranković

-Stojan "Stojko" Vranković (born 22 January 1964) is a Croatian professional basketball executive and former player.
+Stojan "Stojko" Vranković (born 22 January 1964) is a Croatian basketball executive and former professional player.
 He served as the president of the Croatian Basketball Federation from 2016 to 2022.

 A 7 ft 2 in (2.18 m) center, he played five seasons (1990–1992; 1996–1999) in the National Basketball Association (NBA), as a member of the Boston Celtics, Minnesota Timberwolves, and Los Angeles Clippers.
 He was popular in Europe while playing for the Athens-based club Panathinaikos, with whom he won the club's first EuroLeague championship.

 Club career

 A renowned shot blocker, Vranković made little impact in the NBA, managing small minutes and a low scoring average even though he started 73 out of 170 games played.
 He did however have a major impact in Europe playing for the Greek League team Panathinaikos.
 For a short spell in the winter of 1994–95, Vrankovic thrilled fans of the Greek team by adding 3-point shots to his usual repertoire of slam dunks, hook shots, and blocked shots.
 One game, against Benfica in the EuroLeague in February 1995, exemplified this, as Vrankovic top-scored with 23 points and finished the game with a 3-point shot followed by a coast-to-coast dunk.
 Vrankovic had first taken a 3-point shot in the Greek League All-Star Game held at the Peace and Friendship Stadium in Piraeus in December 1994, and seemed as surprised as everyone in the stadium when it went in.
 In 1996, he combined with Dominique Wilkins to lead Panathinaikos to a EuroLeague championship - a first for the club.
 Vranković's defensive contribution was vital, namely his block of Željko Rebrača at the buzzer, in the third game of the quarter-finals against Benetton Treviso, sending Panathinaikos through.
 In the EuroLeague Finals, his block to deny Barcelona the lead in the last second gave the game a dramatic end, but he fell to the ground in the ensuing commotion and clutched his knee in pain at the buzzer.
 In an interview at the official EuroLeague Final Four website, Panathinaikos captain Panagiotis Giannakis described the incident as follows:

 "All that happened at the end of the game is unbelievable, a few seconds that lasted one century!
 I remember Stojko [Vranković] running like...Carl Lewis from one side to the other, to stop (José Antonio) Montero.
 He blocked the layup, almost at the buzzer, and he sealed the victory."